TheLastCylon/ecosystem/README.md

   - Instance
 - File Logging and log rotation, by default.

-For more, take a look at the [documentation](./documentation/documentation_root.md).
+For more, take a look at the [documentation](https://github.com/TheLastCylon/ecosystem/blob/main/documentation/documentation_root.md) on GitHub.

 ## License